Some dance pedagogy guidelines by Richard Powers

 If you'd like to read more about this, look into Howard Gardner's theory of multiple intelligences

-If teaching partnered couple dancing, always have one track of your mind on the woman's role.
-Many teachers make the mistake of teaching an entire session only addressing what the man's role does, without offering many suggestions, advice or secrets for women to improve their dancing.
+If teaching partnered couple dancing, always have one track of your mind on the Follow role.
+Many teachers make the mistake of teaching an entire session only addressing what the Lead role does, without offering many suggestions, advice or secrets for Follows to improve their dancing.

 Some teachers recommend that you teach the most significant style first, and minor stylistic variations later, because people have the greatest retention of their first-seen version of any dance.